Bali to Cairns

 Matt will share his expertise for the coral gardens and array of tropical reef fish you’ll discover.

-Join Dan on deck to search for dolphins, flying fish, sea turtles, seabirds, and other marine life.
+Join Kristian on deck to search for dolphins, flying fish, sea turtles, seabirds, and other marine life.

 Apex Expeditions image of field leader Liam Rainier